Youth Climate Collective 2025

 Who is this program for:

-Open to youth ages 16-25, located in the Greater Toronto Area (GTA), with an interest in climate activism.
-No prior experience is needed!
+Open to youth ages 16-25, located in the Greater Toronto Area (GTA), who are engaged in climate activism.
+No prior experience is needed.

 Registration: